ArkadiYoskovitz/MultiDocumentPlusUUID/MultiDocument/ReadMe.txt

-MultiDocumentPlusUUID is a working example of an iOS 7 application with cloud-syncing UIManagedDocuments.
+MultiDocumentPlusUUID provides a working example of an iOS 7 application with cloud-syncing of UIManagedDocuments.
 This project is open-sourced and released under the MIT License.

+Don Briggs 2013 October 2
 ________________________

+Intended Audience:
+iOS Developers who have some knowledge of:
+• iOS application programming; and
+• some knowledge of Core Data;
+but have encountered difficulties with:
+• existing Apple documentation (circa October 2013); and/or
+• scarcity of working sample projects using UIManagedDocument.

 Purpose:
 MultiDocumentPlusUUID provides a limited working example of cloud-syncing of UIManagedDocuments.
-The app demonstrates how to use UUIDs to distinguish documents of the same name.
+The app demonstrates how to use UUIDs to distinguish UIManagedDocuments of the same file name.
-Each document has its own UUID to distinguish it from any documents with the same file name, e.g., “Untitled”, made on different devices.
+Each document created has its own UUID.
+Its UUID distinguishes it from any other documents with the same file name, e.g., “Untitled”, created on different devices.
 A document's UUID precedes its file name in both its sandbox and cloud URLs.
-It can also provide statistics on update latencies.
+The app can also provide statistics on cloud-sync update latencies.

 ________________________